 Yes, You Can Still Eat KIND Bars and Lose Weight

 With all the digital discourse, it's hard to discern just how bad these snack bars are, and how, exactly, that should affect your munchie drawer.
 But before you toss out your stash of the bars and swear to never trust a company again, let's get a couple things straight: disputes between the FDA and food brands are commonplace, the FDA doesn't have a problem with a vast majority of the brand's bars, and there are still plenty of healthy options from KIND for when you need a grab-and-go snack.
 Only four of the KIND bars listed on their website as "healthy" (KIND Fruit & Nut Almond & Apricot, KIND Fruit & Nut Almond & Coconut, KIND Plus Peanut Butter Dark Chocolate + Protein, and KIND Plus Dark Chocolate Cherry Cashew + Antioxidants) are higher in saturated fat than the FDA recommends.
-(A complete list of violations of which each of these bars is accused can be found here.)

 Big fan of the bars?
 Take a deep breath; you're going to be fine.
 We sat down with diet and nutrition expert Lisa Moskovitz, RD, CDN, who, despite being sensitive to the misleading potential of labels claiming foods are "healthy, " says she's "not too concerned with consumers choosing KIND bars over most other 'convenient and tasty' bars available on the market."
 So while it may be irresponsible for any company to label things "healthy" so freely, there are still ways to enjoy your precious bars.